mel-garcia/visionagent/README.md

 ## Project - *Vision Agent*
 Submitted by: Andhy Gonzalez, Melissa Garcia, David Jacquet, Giovanni Rodriguez

+## AI Agent

+If you'd like, the AI Agent code is present in the src folder as a txt file as SummzarizeAgent.txt.

 ## Elevator Pitch

 VisionAgent empowers accessibility by summarizing webpage content, improving productivity, and enabling easy comprehension for all users, especially those relying on screen readers.